 Also, the majority of animals consumed are raised on factory farms in horrible conditions- having to be fed copious amounts of hormones and antibiotics just to survive and to grow at unbelievably fast, unhealthy rates.
 Neglect, abuse and torture run rampant.
 For example, if human babies were made to grow at the same rate as most broiler chickens, they would weigh 660 pounds at just 2 months old!
 All animals raised for food or clothing suffer similar or worse lives.
-These poor, innocent creatures are just a number with a dollar sign attached awaiting a violent and torturous death.
+These innocent creatures are just a number with a dollar sign attached awaiting a violent and torturous death.
 Billions upon billions of animals annually!
-If we could reduce the amount consumed and change how animals are being "raised" it would truly help our health, our environment and the animals left in an enormous way.
+If we could reduce the amount consumed and change how animals are being "raised" it would truly help our health, our environment and the animals in an enormous way.
 The future of our planet depends on it!
 And the wonderful thing is that it's so easy nowadays to replace unhealthy foods with healthy ones and plant based foods instead of animal products.
 Not only do they make you feel great, but improve your overall heath in the long run and help protect the environment and animals as well.
 It's a win-win-win!

-Being an animal lover, a person who cares about the environment and the future of our planet and the health of it and its inhabitants, I have a passion and emotional calling to educate and enlighten people on how to become healthier, more mindful and hopefully, joyful.
+Being an animal lover, a person who cares about the environment and the future of our planet and the health of it and its inhabitants, I have a passion and emotional calling to educate and enlighten people on how to become healthier, more mindful and hopefully, feel better overall.
 I wish more people would take the time to think about the long-term effects of how we live these days.
-We need to stop, think and hopefully act, providing us with a brighter, healthier and happier future for ourselves, for future generations, for the animal kingdom and for our planet.
+We need to stop, think and hopefully act, providing us with a brighter future for mankind (and no, I'm not being overly dramatic).
+The time for change is NOW!